yukuai0011/express-luck-hungary-physical-inventory-recording/README.md

 - Sessions (e.g., daily/warehouse) to group entries
 - Add entries with item code, location, quantity, and remarks
 - Export a session to CSV into your documents folder and download CI artifacts
-- Material 3 UI; works on Android and Windows desktop
+- Material 3 UI; works on Android, iOS, and Web (camera scanning supported on all three).
+Windows desktop supports manual input.

 ## Project layout